 Learn basic HTML formatting you can use to format content in your posts and pages …

-The world wide web, your website, your web pages and even your content are built and powered by a language of code.
+The web, your web site, your pages and even your web content are all built and driven by code.

-It is inevitable, then, that at some point, you will need something done for your business online, for your web site, or in your pages that will require having some knowledge of code.
+It is inevitable, then, that sooner or later, you may probably need something done for your business online, for your website, or in your content that will require having some knowledge of code.

-HTML is one of the main “code” languages used throughout the world wide web, websites, blog pages and even web content.
+HTML is one of the “code” languages used to power the web, web sites, blog pages and even web content.

-You don’t have to learn HTML to use WordPress.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in web editor that lets you create and easily format content simply by clicking on a few menu buttons.
+You don’t have to know HTML to use WordPress.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in editor that allows you to compose and easily format your content simply by clicking on a few menu buttons.

-This step-by-step tutorial provides a useful reference guide for beginners to basic HTML codes you can use in your WordPress content.
+In this tutorial you will learn the basic HTML codes you can use in your WordPress content.

-You don’t need to learn HTML to use WordPress, but having a little knowledge of HTML can be very useful as a WordPress user!
+You don’t have to know HTML in order to use WordPress, but having a basic HTML knowledge is a handy skill to have as a WordPress user!

-If you plan to run your own website, having some understanding of HTML can help save you time and money in various ways.
+If you plan to manage your own website, having a little understanding of HTML can help you save time and money in various ways.

-- You would like to adjust certain elements in your existing content, insert formatted text and an image to an area of your sidebar, or direct your visitors to the contact page, opt-in form, etc. If you know basic HTML, you can do this really easily and quickly with no professional help needed.
+- You would like to adjust certain elements in your existing content, add formatted text and an image to an area of your sidebar, or direct your visitors to a contact page, newsletter subscription page, etc. If you understand basic HTML, you can do this really easily and quickly without assistance from others.

-- You outsource some content writing to an article writer and receive back files containing formatted text.
-Having a little knowledge of HTML helps you better proof and review the quality of the content before you accept the work.
+- You outsource content work to a web copywriter and get back files that contain formatted content.
+Knowing a little HTML will help you proof the writer’s work before you accept and pay for the work.

-- Someone creates your site’s content.
-You spot a couple of simple mistakes in the text, like a passage that could have been made bold, or a hyperlink pointing to the wrong destination URL.
-Having some basic knowledge of HTML will help you edit and correct simple mistakes in your posts or pages without delay, and without having to ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone else creates copy for your website.
+You spot a couple of mistakes in the text, like a word that could have been made bold, or a hyperlink that is pointing to the wrong destination.
+Having some knowledge of HTML will help you fix simple errors in your blog posts very quickly without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-- You need to discuss new project with your web designer.
-Having some basic knowledge of HTML not only helps you communicate more effectively with web developers and web designers, it also helps you feel and appear more confident and knowledgeable when presenting your ideas or making requests for changes to your site.
+- You need to discuss a project with a website developer.
+Knowing a little bit of HTML not only helps you communicate more effectively with web developers and web designers, it will also make you feel and appear more confident and knowledgeable when discussing your ideas or requesting custom work to be done on your site.

-You don’t need to become a code-loving web programmer – just have enough knowledge of basic HTML to be a “web-smart” business owner!
+You don’t need to become a technical web developer – just have enough knowledge of basic HTML to be a “web-smart” business owner!